iamonkarlad/Node.js-App-CICD-Deployment/Readme.md

 - And paste it on Repository URL
 ![alt text](<Images/Screenshot 2025-08-16 010128.png>)
 - Make other changes default
-- In `Branch Specifier`, add branch, check the branch of created repo from github
+- In `Branch Specifier` add branch, check the branch of created repo from github
 - `*/master`
 ![alt text](<Images/Screenshot 2025-08-16 010157.png>)
 - other changes kept Default